adfresca/sdk-ios/README.md

 }
 ```

-For more details of NPurchase object with the hard currency item, check the table below.
+For more details of NKPurchase object with the hard currency item, check the table below.

 Method | Description
 ------------ | ------------- | ------------